hfoley2013/city-explorer/README.md

 # City Explorer

 **Author**: Harper Foley
-**Version**: 1.0.2
+**Version**: 2.0.0

 ## Overview

 The purpose of this application is to allow the user to input a city and view it on a map.
-The application returns the formal name of the selected area, as well as the location's latitude and longitude and displays them on a newly rendered map.
+The application returns the formal name of the selected area, as well as the location's latitude and longitude and displays them on a newly rendered map. <br>

+Additionally, the application will return a three day forecast for the selected city and a list of movies associated with the area.

 ## Getting Started